DevEbrah/hello-word/README.md

 # hello-word
-This is my first repository on Github
+This is my first repository on GitHub
+I love codding and music.